Michigan vs. Northwestern NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Wolverines have been favored by 23.5 points or more once this season and covered the spread.

-- Michigan's games this year have gone over the total in three out of six opportunities (50%).
+- Michigan's games this year have gone over the point total three times in six opportunities (50%).

-- Michigan is 5-0 against the spread and 5-0 overall this season when the team notches more than 23.8 points.
+- Michigan is 5-0 against the spread and 5-0 overall this season when the team scores more than 23.8 points.

 - The Wolverines collect 29.7 more yards per game (440.5) than the Wildcats allow per outing (410.8).

-- In games that Michigan amasses over 410.8 yards, the team is 3-0 against the spread and 3-0 overall.
+- Michigan is 3-0 against the spread and 3-0 overall when the team amasses over 410.8 yards.

-- The Wolverines have two giveaways this season, while the Wildcats have nine takeaways .
+- This year, the Wolverines have two turnovers, seven fewer than the Wildcats have takeaways (9).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.